byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Node sizes are not well determined - figure out how to keep things more consistent
 - Tree map should probably render on the side of code - open existing editor when clicking.

-Tree creation

-- Add a symbol or marker to indicate if something is exported
-- Give some ability to track props and other "incoming" edges

 Design:

 - Set a min size to prevent things from getting too small